findof1/FlappyBirdSpeedrun/README.md

 # Flappy Bird Game

-This Flappy Bird game was developed using OpenGL, GLFW, and GLAD libraries in 1 hour and 10 minutes.
+This Flappy Bird game was developed using OpenGL, GLFW, GLM, and GLAD in 1 hour and 10 minutes.

 ## Overview